Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Function/Function.md

 ```

 In this example, we define a function named `add` that takes two parameters `x` and `y` and returns their sum.
 We then call the function three times with different arguments.
 The function returns the sum of the arguments, which is assigned to the variables `result1`, `result2`, and `result3`.
 The values of these variables are then printed to the console.
 This is how you can call a function multiple times in Python.
 A function can be called as many times as you want.
 This is the main advantage of using functions in Python.

+## Types of Functions in Python

+In Python, there are two types of functions:

+- Built-in functions
+- User-defined functions.

+Built-in functions are functions that are provided by Python.
+They are used to perform common tasks such as printing text to the console, reading input from the user, and converting data types.
+User-defined functions are functions that are defined by the user.
+They are used to perform specific tasks that are not provided by Python.
+For example, you might want to define a function that adds two numbers.
+This function can then be called from anywhere in the program.